microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Access the Azure Portal and view subscription information ##

-In this exercise, you will log in to the Azure Portal and learn how to view the subscriptions associated with your account as well as how to view usage data regarding those subscriptions.
+In this exercise, you will log in to the Azure Portal and learn how to view the subscriptions associated with your account.

 1. In the VM, click the Edge icon in the task bar at the bottom of the desktop to open Microsoft Edge.